bloodmc/GriefDefenderDoc/docs/wiki/advanced/Optimizations.md

 </details>

 ## Use Aikar's Flags
-GriefDefender was designed to utilize resources in the best way, so it is highly recommended that you use Aikar's flags
+GriefDefender was designed to utilize resources in the best way, so it is highly recommended that you use Aikar's flags.
 See [PaperMC - Aikar's Flags](https://docs.papermc.io/paper/aikars-flags)